degski/non-zero-mutex/README.md

 # never-null-mutex
-a mutex with non-zero default-, and implicit uninitialized-state, hereafter 'the idea'. i herewith consider the idea public and attributable to degski, the administrator of https://github.com/degski/never-null-mutex  hereafter 'the admin', hereafter 'the repo'. the idea is particularly useful in *lockless* data structure designs.
+a mutex with non-zero default-, and implicit uninitialized-state, hereafter 'the idea'. i herewith consider the idea public and attributable to degski,

+the administrator, hereafter 'the admin', of https://github.com/degski/never-null-mutex , hereafter 'the repo'. the idea is particularly useful in *lockless* data structure designs.

 ## description